-Co-Founder and Director, The Sall Family Foundation
+Co-Founder and Director, Sall Family Foundation

-Sall volunteered for La Leche League to help mothers in her community breastfeed their babies, and also served on the board of La Leche League International, chaired the organization, and represented it at the U.N. from 2002 to 2008.
-Sall served on the board of the School of Nursing Foundation at UNC and was an external advisor to the Carolina Global Breastfeeding Institute.
-She also worked as a systems programmer, software developer, technical consultant, and statistical software trainer.
+Sall volunteered for La Leche League to help mothers in her community breastfeed their babies; she also served on the board of La Leche League International, chaired the organization, and represented La Leche League International at the United Nations.
+She has served on the board of the School of Nursing Foundation at University of North Carolina at Chapel Hill.
+Currently, she is a member of the advisory council for the Gillings School of Global Public Health, University of North Carolina at Chapel Hill.
+Sall has worked as a systems programmer, software developer, technical consultant and statistical software trainer.

 She holds a BA in physics from Rice University and studied biostatistics at the University of North Carolina School of Public Health.